HeyBanditoz/dohmap/README.md

 health department does change older inspections (this is currently unknown, it would only add violations and not remove existing ones.)

+For an idea on timings between the two different runs, a single page for a lite run takes a little over 6 minutes, whereas a full run will take about 14 minutes.
+A lite run, on my server, takes about 4 hours to complete.
+A full run takes 10 hours, dividing the pages between 4 browsers.

 These can be overridden using the `dohmap.jobs.full-run` and `dohmap.jobs.lite-run` properties.

 Selenium was used because there is no API and their frontend/backend seems to _heavily_ sync state using JS.
 Seriously,